Retropaint/skelform_dev_docs/src/constructing_armature.md

 }
 ```

-## Inverse Kinematics
+<h2 id="inverse-kinematics"><a class="header" href="#inverse-kinematics">Inverse Kinematics (IK)</a></h2>

-If the armature contains inverse kinematics, construction is done via 3 steps:
+IK is done in 3 steps:

-1. Inheritance
-2. Inverse kinematics
-3. Inheritance (with rotations from 2nd step)

-**Reasoning**:

 1. Inheritance is run once to put all bones in place.

-2. Inverse kinematics is run to calculate the new rotations that affected bones
-   will take on.
+2. IK is run to calculate the new rotations that affected bones will take on.

-3. The bones are reset, and inheritance runs again with the rotations provided
+3. Bones are reset, and inheritance runs again with rotations provided by IK.
-   by inverse kinematics.

 ```go
 inheritedBones := inheritance(animatedBones, [])